ietf-wg-acme/acme/draft-ietf-acme-acme.md

 interoperable definition and does not overlap with existing validation methods.
 That is, it should not be possible for a client and server to follow take the same set of actions to fulfill two different validation mechanisms.

+Validation methods do not have to be compatible with ACME in order to be registered.
+For example, a CA might wish to register a validation method in order to support its use with the ACME extensions to CAA
+{{?I-D.ietf-acme-caa}}.

 \[\[ RFC EDITOR: Please replace XXXX above with the RFC number assigned to this document ]]